jrouwe/OnlineFrontlines/README.md

 	cd \Users\<user name>
 	"%JAVA_HOME%\bin\keytool" -genkey -keyalg RSA -alias tomcat -storepass tomcat -keysize 2048

+As 'first and last name' (CN) fill in the domain name you will be running the application on (localhost?).

+Make sure you accept this certificate in your browser.

 Edit \<tomcat>/conf/context.xml and add a JDBC resource (in the \<Context> element):